Mahmoud-Abdelraouf/Arithmetic-and-Logical-Unit-Design-Project/README.md

-Sure, here is the readme.md version of the text:

 # Arithmetic and Logical Unit Design Project

 I am thrilled to announce that our team, under the guidance of our course coordinator [Name], has successfully completed the Arithmetic and Logical Unit Design Project as a part of our Digital Circuits course, ECE 212!